 Description: From the air, it is immediately apparent how Stony Point must have received its name, as rocky ledges, extending from the point for some distance, can been seen beneath the clear waters of Lake Ontario.
 Three miles offshore lies the similarly named Stony Island, and four miles beyond it is Galloo Island, which received a lighthouse in 1820.

-A major change to the lighthouse was made in 1901.
-The height of the tower was built up twenty feet, raising the focal plane of the light from thirty-eight feet to fifty feet and increasing the range of the light.
-Two other changes to the lighthouse were also made: it was painted white to make it a better daymark, and the interval between the flashes of its light was reduced from two minutes to one.
+A major change to the lighthouse was made in 1901, when the height of the tower was built up twenty feet, raising the focal plane of the light from thirty-eight feet to fifty-eight feet and increasing the range of the light.
+Two other changes to the lighthouse were also made that year: it was painted white to make it a better daymark, and the interval between the flashes of its light was reduced from two minutes to one.

 The return trip to shore was difficult with the boat, covered in a layer of ice, being tossed about by breakers.
 At 4:30 p.m., the exhausted crew, who were assisted at times by some of the shipwrecked men after they were sufficiently recovered, finally reached the shore.
 The frostbitten rescuers had rowed almost sixty miles, over a seventeen-hour period with only a two-hour break.
 For their valiant efforts, the keeper and his surfmen were awarded gold lifesaving medals.

-Koepka was the last keeper at Stony Point Lighthouse and served until November of 1946 when the light was discontinued for the season.
-By the opening of navigation in 1947, the lighthouse had been replaced by an automated beacon on a tower.
-The lighthouse was sold off for $9,107 in 1960 and almost destroyed in 1966 when a fire in a nearby barn spread out of control.
-After owning the Stony Point Lighthouse for about thirty years, the Leonard family placed it on the market for $650,000 in 1998 and then reduced the price to $399,000 in 2001.
+Koepka was the last keeper at Stony Point Lighthouse and served until November 1946, when the light was discontinued for the season.
+As part of the automation process, the characteristic of the light was changed in 1947 to a red flash every ten seconds.
+In 1959, a white skeleton tower was erected near the shore to display a light at a focal plane of twenty-five feet, and the light in the old tower was discontinued.
+The lighthouse was sold off for $9,107 in 1960 to the Kotlers from Pennsylvania, who then sold it to Richard Costello of Webster, New York in 1964.
+In 1966, the lighthouse was nearly destroyed when a fire in a nearby barn spread out of control.
+After owning Stony Point Lighthouse for about thirty years, the Leonard family placed it on the market for $650,000 in 1998 and then reduced the price to $399,000 in 2001.

 Located on Stony Point five miles southwest of Henderson Harbor.
 The lighthouse is privately owned.
 Grounds/dwelling/tower closed.